BLOG

 Pipeline contamination accumulates from three primary sources.
 The first is unqualified opportunities added to meet activity metrics.
 When reps are measured on pipeline creation rather than qualified pipeline creation, the incentive is to add any prospective conversation rather than applying a qualification standard.
 The result is a large pipeline with a low conversion rate and a forecasting model that cannot be calibrated because the denominator is inflated with entries that should never have been counted.

 The second source is reluctance to record losses.
 Moving a deal to “closed lost” requires accepting the outcome explicitly in a system where the manager can see it.
 Many reps prefer to leave a deal as inactive rather than record the loss, which keeps the pipeline number inflated while telling the manager nothing useful about what actually happened.
 Loss data is the most valuable data a sales organization has for understanding where the process breaks and which competitor is winning.
 Refusing to record it deprives the organization of its primary improvement signal.
+Most of the recoverable cost here is process, not people, which is what a focused efficiency engagement is built to address.

 The third source is close date manipulation.
 When a deal does not close by its original projected date, the rep pushes the close date forward rather than engaging in a genuine reassessment of whether the deal is progressing.
 A deal that has had its close date pushed forward three times is a fundamentally different proposition than a deal on its original timeline, but the CRM reports both identically unless close date history is tracked and surfaced.